,

-- QR Code Scam Warning Signs Everyone Should Know
+⚡ Quick Summary — QR Code Scam

-What Is a QR Code Scam?
+What Is a QR Code Scam

-A QR code scam — or quishing attack — is a form of phishing fraud in which criminals embed malicious URLs inside QR codes and distribute those codes in physical or digital environments where people expect to encounter legitimate QR codes.
-When a victim scans the malicious QR code, they are redirected to a fake website designed to steal login credentials, payment information, or personal data, or their device may be directed to download malware without their knowledge.
+A QR code scam — also called quishing, short for QR code phishing — is a form of phishing fraud in which criminals embed malicious URLs inside QR codes and distribute those codes in physical or digital environments where people expect to encounter legitimate QR codes.
+When a victim scans the malicious code, they are redirected to a fake website designed to steal login credentials, payment information, or personal data, or their device may be directed to download malware without their knowledge.

 The QR code scam is fundamentally a phishing attack delivered through a new vector.
 Rather than sending a suspicious link in an email — which years of security awareness training have taught many people to treat with caution — the QR code scam presents the same malicious destination in a format that bypasses both human vigilance and many technical security filters.
 Because QR codes appear as images rather than clickable links, they evade many email security scanning tools that would otherwise detect and block phishing URLs.
 And because people have developed deep habitual trust in QR codes encountered in physical environments, the psychological barriers that might otherwise slow a potential victim’s response are significantly reduced.

-How QR Code Scams Work Step by Step
+How It Works, Step by Step

 Step 1: Creating the Malicious QR Code

 The QR code scam begins with the criminal creating a fake website — typically a near-perfect replica of a legitimate service such as a bank login page, a government payment portal, a parking payment system, a delivery tracking service, or a popular email or cloud platform.
 The fake website is designed to capture whatever credentials or payment information the victim enters, believing they are interacting with the genuine service.
+The criminal then generates a QR code that encodes the URL of this fraudulent website.
+QR code generation requires no technical expertise — free online tools create them instantly.
+The malicious QR code is visually indistinguishable from any legitimate QR code.
+This visual neutrality is a core feature of the QR code scam: there is no way to identify a QR code as malicious simply by looking at it.

 Step 2: Deploying the QR Code

+The deployment method used in the QR code scam varies depending on the target environment.
+In physical locations, criminals print the malicious QR code on stickers and place them over legitimate QR codes on parking meters, restaurant tables, ATM machines, bicycle rental stations, ticket machines, and public information boards.
+The placement is deliberate — the fake QR code occupies exactly the position where a real one would be expected, giving victims no reason to question its legitimacy.
 In digital environments, the QR code scam is deployed through phishing emails that embed malicious QR codes within what appear to be official communications from banks, delivery companies, government agencies, employers, or technology platforms.
 The email instructs the recipient to scan the QR code to verify their account, reschedule a delivery, pay an outstanding invoice, or access a secure document.
 Because the QR code appears as an image rather than a clickable link, it bypasses many email security filters that would otherwise flag or block a phishing URL.

 Step 3: The Scan and Redirect

 When the victim scans the malicious QR code, their smartphone instantly processes the encoded URL and begins loading the destination page.
 Most modern smartphones display a brief URL preview after scanning but before the page loads — this is the critical window in which a QR code scam can be identified and avoided.
 However, most people tap through this preview without reading it, particularly when they are in the context of a trusted physical environment such as a restaurant or parking facility where they have no reason to expect fraud.
+The destination page in a QR code scam is typically a highly convincing replica of a legitimate service.
+It may use the same logos, colour schemes, fonts, and layout as the genuine website.
+The URL may contain subtle misspellings or use a different domain extension — “paypa1.com” instead of “paypal.com”, for example — that most users will not notice when glancing at a mobile browser address bar.

 Step 4: Credential or Payment Theft

 Once on the fake page, the victim is prompted to enter login credentials, payment card details, personal identification information, or banking account details.
 Everything entered on the fake page is captured by the QR code scam operator in real time.
 In more sophisticated attacks, the fake page may immediately relay the victim’s credentials to the genuine website, logging in on their behalf and displaying real account information to avoid raising suspicion while the criminal begins exploiting the compromised account in the background.
+In some QR code scam variants, simply loading the malicious destination page can trigger a download of spyware or malware onto the device, compromising the device’s security and potentially providing the criminal with ongoing access to the victim’s communications, banking applications, and stored credentials even after the initial scan incident.

 The Parking Meter QR Code Scam